 China German cooperation with China

-China's role in the sphere of development cooperation, too, has changed – from a recipient of Western aid to an important donor country and driver of innovation for nations in Africa, Asia and Latin America.
+China's role in the sphere of development cooperation has changed – from a recipient of Western aid to an important lender for nations in Africa and Asia.

-In the view of the Federal Ministry for Economic Cooperation and Development (BMZ), China's new role offers great opportunities and potential for global development, provided that China takes account of sustainability issues and partner countries' debt sustainability in its international activities, for example in Africa.
-China can make a key contribution to the achievement of the goals of the 2030 Agenda for Sustainable Development, and it can open up new opportunities in this regard.
-In that context, it will be important to engage even more with China so as to include it in the resolution of global development challenges and in international systems of responsibility.
+In the view of the Federal Ministry for Economic Cooperation and Development (BMZ), China's new role also offers opportunities, provided that China takes account of sustainability issues and partner countries' debt sustainability in its international activities, for example in Africa.

 Development cooperation ended in 2010